adgellida/chocolateyautomaticpackages/ReadMe.md

 RELEASE NOTES
 =============================================
-* 02/12/14 - I decided to not maintain on chocolatey, so I added as maintainer "chocolatey team" for integrate packages on "chocolatey-coreteampackages" to maintain them the most up-to-date possible.
+* 02/12/14 - I decided to not maintain regularly on chocolatey, so I added as maintainer "chocolatey team" for integrate packages on "chocolatey-coreteampackages" to maintain them the most up-to-date possible.
 * 27/11/14 - Converting all packages to "not checkables".
 * 21/11/14 - Bugfixing all the detected packages with problems.
 * 20/11/14 - Moved all the icons to "icons" folder.